There are more sinkholes in Florida than any other state

 Florida no longer dominates Forbes Magazine’s list of worst places to live

-Last year, Forbes named Miami as the most miserable place to live in the U.S. Tampa and Fort Lauderdale were also in the top 10 of miserable places.
+No long ago, Forbes named Miami as the most miserable place to live in the U.S. Tampa and Fort Lauderdale were also in the top 10 of miserable places.
 The article that accompanied the list singled out Florida as a particularly miserable state.
 This year they changed some of the criteria used when choosing what makes one city a worst place to live than somewhere else.
 Cities that have high overall loss of population now rank higher on the worst meter.
 Now Detroit and Michigan have been awarded the crown of worst of the worst.
 Indecently, guess where many from Michigan move to when they leave?
 Too bad they didn’t know that most people who move to Florida, will move from there too.